daunnn/Deep-Learning-Reproducibility-Project/README.md

 ```
 ## Installation

+This project relies on key machine-learning libraries for model training, evaluation, and data handling.
+Below are the main libraries used and their versions:

+- **PyTorch (1.8.1)**: Used for model building, training, optimization, and leveraging GPU for parallel processing
+- **Torchvision (0.9.1)**: Supports dataset loading and data preprocessing (transforms)
+- **Scikit-learn (1.0.2)**: Provides metrics like the confusion matrix and F1 score for model evaluation
+- **Matplotlib (3.6.0)**: Visualizes model performance metrics during training

 Before running the project, ensure you have Python installed on your machine.
 You can install the required packages by running: